What it’s Really Like to Be a Pilot in the Air Force?

 Being a pilot in the Air Force is not an easy task, but it can be a truly rewarding opportunity for those who are willing to take the leap and explore the world of an aviator.
 Will it be you?

-As always, be sure to add our military blog to your favorites so you can catch us here next week for another amazing military article.
+When you’re ready to separate after being a pilot in the Air Force, then you’ll need a military to civilian resume that concisely showcases your flight experience and the value that you bring as a pilot.
+Also, be sure to add our military blog to your favorites so you can catch us here next week for another amazing military article.

 Dr. Phillip Gold is President/CEO of Empire Resume and has vast experience writing resumes for service-members transitioning from the military into civilian roles.
 He served as a Captain in the U.S. Air Force and was responsible for leading nuclear missile security.
 Phillip is a Certified Professional Resume Writer and holds a BA in Communications from The Ohio State University, an MS in Instructional Technology, an MBA in Finance, and a PhD in Finance.